43081j/eslint-plugin-wc/docs/no-invalid-element-name.md

 ## When Not To Use It

-You should always use this rule, however for relaxed yet still valid names use the `loose` option.
+If you wish to allow any names to be used for elements, you should not use this rule.